Michigan teen gets life in prison for Oxford High School attack

 “Aiden will be dealing with this for the rest of his life. ...
 This shooter — this monster — should have to feel everything hard and painful for the rest of his life," Watson said.

-Meanwhile, like their son, Jennifer and James Crumbley are locked up in the county jail.
-They are awaiting trial on involuntary manslaughter charges, accused of making a gun accessible at home and neglecting the shooter's mental health.
+Meanwhile, parents Jennifer and James Crumbley are locked up in the county jail.
+They are awaiting trial on involuntary manslaughter charges, accused of making a gun accessible at home and neglecting their son's mental health.

 The shooting happened in Oxford Township, about 40 miles (60 kilometers) north of Detroit.
 Besides the four students who were killed, six more students and a teacher also were wounded.